prathmesh-nitnaware/prathmesh-nitnaware/README.md

 ### 🔥 Currently Working On

-- Strengthening Java, Python, and Android skills
+- Strengthening Java, Python, C++ and Android skills
 - Building creative mobile and web apps
 - Practicing good UI/UX and responsive design
 - Exploring new APIs and working on meaningful mini-projects